rethinkdb/rethinkdb/docs/index.rst

   $ rethinkdb --cores 8

 This will limit the server to using eight cores.
-It is OK to overprovision cores (passing a larger number than the machine has), which may or may not increase performance in a real-world scenario.
+It is OK to over-provision cores (passing a larger number than the machine has), which may or may not increase performance in a real-world scenario.

 ``````